Russo-Ukrainian war: Minsk II agreement and battle of Debaltseve

+Static war

-After the Minsk agreements, the war settled into static trench warfare around the agreed line of contact, with few changes in territorial control.
-The conflict was marked by artillery duels, special forces operations, and trench warfare.
+After the Minsk agreements, there were few changes in territorial control, while the war settled into static trench warfare around the agreed line of contact, marked by artillery duels and special forces operations.
 Hostilities never ceased for a substantial period of time, but continued at a low level despite repeated attempts at ceasefire.
-In the months after the fall of Debaltseve, minor skirmishes continued along the line of contact, but no territorial changes occurred.
-Both sides began fortifying their position by building networks of trenches, bunkers and tunnels, turning the conflict into static trench warfare.
-The relatively static conflict was labelled a "frozen" by some, but Russia never achieved this as the fighting never stopped.
+Both sides began fortifying their position by building networks of trenches, bunkers and tunnels.
+The relatively static conflict was labelled "frozen" by some, though fighting never completely stopped.
 Between 2014 and 2022 there were 29 ceasefires, each agreed to remain in force indefinitely.
 However, none of them lasted more than two weeks.

 US and international officials continued to report the active presence of Russian military in eastern Ukraine, including in the Debaltseve area.
 In 2015, Russian separatist forces were estimated to number around 36,000 troops (compared to 34,000 Ukrainian), of whom 8,500–10,000 were Russian soldiers.
 Additionally, around 1,000 GRU troops were operating in the area.
 Another 2015 estimate held that Ukrainian forces outnumbered Russian forces 40,000 to 20,000.
 In 2017, on average one Ukrainian soldier died in combat every three days, with an estimated 6,000 Russian and 40,000 separatist troops in the region.